royav1/backend_FinalProject/readme.md

+## Docker Image (Prebuilt)
+You can pull and run the prebuilt Docker image for this backend: docker pull r300887882/amazon-tracker-backend:latest

 # 🛒 Amazon Price Tracker (Backend)

 This is the Django backend for the Amazon Price Tracker app.
 It allows users to track Amazon product prices, organize them into watchlists,